TheFeij/go-collections/linked-list/readme.md

 ### Usage

-Here's an example of how to use the doubly linked list implementation:
+Here's an example of how to use an implementation of the LinkedList interface:

 ```go
 package main